lauxpaux/Maze-Robotic-Path/README.md

 # Maze-Robotic-Path
-AI Project involving finding the shortest path using breadth-first and A* search methods
+Artificial Intellegience Project involving finding the shortest path using breadth-first and A* search methods.